SmithsonianTropicalDataPortal/STDP_Documentation/docs/register_to_submit.md

 2. You'll be directed to a sign in window (Figure 5).
 Use your ORCID credentials to sign into the data repository

 3. A permission pop-up from ORCID will appear.
-Select Authorize access* (Figure 6).
+Select Authorize access<span style="color:red">*</span> (Figure 6).
 This will update your list of trusted organizations and allow the Smithsonian Research Data Repository to view your ORCID Record

 Your Smithsonian Research Data Repository account will automatically be created.